Meet the cast of McDonald and Dodds - TheNewsTrace

 Who’s DC Laura Simpson?
 A police officer working in Bathtub.

 What else has Pearl Chanda been in?
 She was Debbie-Louise in Motherland, and Maud in the TV sequence Arthur & George.
-Different credit embody Holby Metropolis, Endeavour (as the delightfully-named Bettina Pettybon) and Mr Turner – and later this yr she’ll be in BBC Two drama sequence January 22nd.
+Different credit embrace Holby Metropolis, Endeavour (as the delightfully-named Bettina Pettybon) and Mr Turner – and later this 12 months she’ll be in BBC Two drama sequence January 22nd.

 Jack Riddiford performs DC Darren Craig